NTNU-IMT/stormbird/README.md

 post-processing phase if possible.
 That is, adding some complexity in the setup or post-processing steps is seen as acceptable if it reduces the complexity of the library itself.
 If the setup becomes very complex, it is possible to add a separate library for this task...

+### Code Style
+- The code should follow the official [Rust style guide](https://doc.rust-lang.org/nightly/style-guide/)
+- Use descriptive names for both functions and variables.
+- **Doc strings are good!** Use them!
+However, explainer comments inside a method or function are generally a sign of bad code.
+Can you re-structure or re-name the code such that the explainer comment is not needed?

 ## Developing status
 All parts of this repository are work in progress.
 Breaking changes is therefore expected on all